The Mach Loop is on the Short List of Best Places to Avgeek

 Back in the heady days of the late 1950s and early 1960s, before the advent of effective Soviet radar and surface-to-air missiles (SAMs), attacks were planned and aircraft designed and built for high-altitude penetration.
 When Francis Gary Powers’ U-2 was shot out of the sky over Sverdlovsk by a Soviet SAM on May 1st 1960, everything changed.

-There are many military operations areas (MOAs) in the United States, but none of them are as accessible to civilian photographers and videographers as the Mach Loop.
+There are many military operations areas (MOAs) in the United States, but none of them are as accessible to civilian photographers and videographers or in use as often as the Mach Loop.

 Videos of various and sundry aircraft negotiating the Mach Loop shot from the ground are, while awesome in many ways, still just airplanes flying by.
 But a video shot from the cockpit of an aircraft in flight through the Welsh valleys is an entirely awesome way to experience the Mach Loop.
 Enjoy.